An SRAS student poses with local children while exploring the Kyrgyz countryside.

 Nightlife: Bishkek has a number of affordable and very fun night clubs!

-Religion: The predominant religion in Kyrgyzstan is Islam, but there are religious meetings held for most world religions.
+Religion: The predominant religion in Kyrgyzstan is Islam, and scores of mosques have been built there in recent years.
+There are also religious meetings held for most world religions.
 The International Church of Bishkek is the city’s main Protestant church, with two services every Sunday.
 Tea and coffee is served between services and after the second, members of the congregation often go to a cafe for lunch together.
 The congregation is about 80% expatriates and 20% locals.
 The Church of St Michael is a Catholic parish offering mass in English and Russian.
 The Holy Resurrection Cathedral is where you can visit an Orthodox service for a true Russian cultural experience.
 For resources on Judaism, check our extensive Guide to Jewish Bishkek.
 Those interested in local Islam should check out the Great Mosque of Bishkek (Gogol St, 53) and the newer, larger Borborduk Mosque (Semashko St.).
 Lastly, Buddhists have a spiritual center called The Place of Path on the outskirts of the city in the village of Gornaya Maevka.

 Back to Top